Excavations.ie

 A shallow linear depression ran east-west under Mound A. The base of this was filled with sand/grit with peat overlying.
 This appeared to represent a possible paleochannel running across the site, adjacent to the trough location, and appeared to have filled naturally prior to accumulation of overlying mound material.

-The edge of a third mound (Mound C) extended from the eastern baulk, to the northwest of Mound A, suggesting that an additional mound lies outside of the scheme boundary.
+The edge of a third mound (Mound C) extended from the eastern baulk, to the north-west of Mound A, suggesting that an additional mound lies outside of the scheme boundary.
 There were no surface traces of this mound visible within the grassland outside the edge of the scheme.
 The mound material within the excavated area was truncated by a modern drainage feature.
 There were no underlying features.
+A radiocarbon date of 1108–921 BC (SUERC-111391; 2843±25 BP) for this deposit indicates that Mound C was in use later than anything else within the scheme boundary.

-Two additional mounds (Mounds D & E) could be clearly seen outside the scheme boundary to the northeast.
-These appeared to be a classic U-shape with visible depressions indicating trough locations.
+Two additional mounds (Mounds D & E) could be clearly seen in the field topography outside the scheme boundary to the north-east.
+These appeared to be a class U-shape with visible depressions indicating trough locations.